Tamsin Stuart Art

 Jump will never be for sale as I've decided it is too precious to me.
 It's one of my signature pieces from the start of my journey.

 But Jump Again is.
-It's not identical but pretty close to the original.
-And slightly smaller (Jump is 60cm x 50cm)
+It's not identical but pretty close to the original and slightly smaller.

 Warrior